Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 So much for my musings, let's get back to the interview.
 I expected that my thoughts, or at least something in their general direction, would be fairly standard among the (self-proclaimed) male respondents; and this indeed turned out to be the case.

-(Before diving into the responses, I should clarify that I intended my interview questions to be a *little* vague, to give people the freedom to share their own experiences and thoughts, rather than having my agenda forced onto them.
+(Before diving into the responses, I should clarify that I intended my interview questions to be a *little* vague, to give people the freedom to share their own experiences and thoughts, rather than having my agenda forced upon them.
 And it turns out that, of the handful who responded, a couple took me at my word, writing contemplative and carefully worded musings which came close to ignoring my questions altogether.
 This, together with the small sample size, means I can't really develop any consistent narrative: I simply need more data and more time and less data.)

 ### Male Responses